 WONDERING which swim to choose on a river for different species of fish and for different times of the year?
 Read on, as Angler's Mail helps you...

+River fishing tips are no good if you haven’t found the fish first.
 Any successful river angler knows that shoals of fish are never evenly distributed.

 There will often be long stretches that are completely barren of anything fishy, particularly in areas where the gravel bottom is carpeted with silt deposits.

 The characteristics of river species is that pockets of fish shoal up in tight hotspots, which remain favourite holding areas for generations.

 Find any of these areas and your success rates could soar!